 Women are twice as likely as men to experience clinical depression; less than half of these women receive treatment.

-Women of color have significantly higher maternity mortality rates as well as sharp increases in STD and HIV infection rates; they also contend with more limited access to reproductive health services (Domestic Violence Statistics, n.d.; National Organization for Women, 2006; National Women’s Law Center, n.d; U.S. Congress, 2016).
+Women of color have significantly higher maternity-mortality rates, and sharp increases in STD and HIV infection rates; they also contend with more limited access to reproductive health services (National Organization for Women, 2006).

 Core Principles of Feminist Social Work

-Personal is political: One of the most well-known slogans of the U.S. women’s movement, this principle links the individual experiences of women with broader societal structures and trends.
-To understand and make this connection, the seemingly mundane aspects of what it means to be female and male, and how these roles are socially reproduced, must be deconstructed.
+Personal is political: One of the most famous slogans of the women's movement, this principle links the individual experiences of women with broader societal structures and trends.
+In order to understand and make this connection, the seemingly “mundane” aspects of what it means to be female and male, and how these roles are socially reproduced, must be deconstructed.
 This examination then informs the change process.
-One strategic implication of this is the demystification of knowledge; that women are “experts” in their own lives, and problem analysis is built on shared experiences.
+One strategic implication of this is the demystification of knowledge that women are “experts” in their own lives and that problem analysis is built on shared experiences.
 Narrative development and consciousness-raising are primary tactics in understanding and examining societal problems and concerns, and the impact that these concerns have on individuals.
 Practice is centered on facilitating and acting on these understandings.

-Inclusivity and intersectionality: While understanding the gendered dynamics essential in feminist analysis and practice, it is not the singular factor in comprehending the patterns of subordination and oppression in the United States and other countries.
-Feminists, particularly within the liberal wing, have appropriately been critiqued for insufficient attention to race, class, sexual identity, (dis)ability, age, and other dimensions of cultural identity.
-Western feminists have been challenged to decenter their foci and assumptions, and embrace a more globalized analytical framework, such that the knowledge and strategic skill building articulated by feminists in developing or global south countries are not just recognized but are fully promoted.
-Increasingly, feminism has committed to the elimination of all forms of oppression and the facilitation of full participation by bridging differences.
-This decentering necessitates working toward the understanding of social problems and solutions through perspectives other than that of white, middle class women.
-It also requires the close examination of the ways in which various forms of privilege are manifested in practice efforts (no matter how well-intentioned the efforts are) and to understand that an action or intervention that works for one group could have deleterious impact for another.
+Inclusivity and diversity: While understanding the gendered dynamics essential in feminist analysis and practice, it is not the singular factor in comprehending the patterns of subordination and oppression in the United States and other countries.
+Feminism has become increasingly committed to the elimination of all forms of oppression and the facilitation of full participation by bridging differences.
+This necessitates working toward the understanding of social problems and solutions through perspectives other than that of white, middle class women.
+It also requires the close examination of the ways in which various forms of privilege are manifested in practice efforts (no matter how well-intentioned the efforts are).

 These principles can have a powerful influence on practice, as the following examples suggest: